jesselusa/ecomm-image-gen/workflow/tasks/prd-auth.md

 # PRD: Authentication System

 ## Introduction
-This PRD defines the authentication system for the E-Comm Image Gen App.
+This PRD defines the authentication system for Palette.
 It focuses on enabling secure, low-friction user access via Google OAuth AND Email/Password, integrated with Supabase.
 This system is the gateway for all subsequent features (uploading, generating, paying).

 ## Goals
 - Enable users to sign in/sign up using their Google account OR Email/Password.